InventoryManagementSystemSVFC/InvetoryManagementSystem_Documentation/InventoryManagementSystemPGI.md

 ## B. Project Description:

+The Inventory Management System is designed to streamline and enhance the management of inventory within a retail store.
+Its main purpose is to improve accuracy, efficiency, and control over inventory processes, ensuring that inventory levels are optimized and operational processes are smooth.

 ## C. Project Objectives:

-To develop a SYSTEM_NAME APP that will help manage the ______ with the following features:
+Develop Inventory Management System to help manage inventory tracking, order management, and reporting, with the following features:
-1.
-2.
-3.
-4.
-..
+1. Real-time inventory tracking - Monitor stock levels to prevent overstocking or stockouts.
+2. Automated purchase order generation - Streamline the reordering process.
+3. Comprehensive reporting and analytics - Provide insights into inventory performance and trends.
+4. User role management - Ensure proper access control and permissions for different system users.

 ## D. Business Benefits:
-1.
-2.
-3.
-4.
-..
+1. Increased operational efficiency - Automate inventory management tasks to save time and reduce manual errors.
+2. Reduced costs - Optimize inventory levels to minimize stockouts and overstocking.
+3. Enhanced decision-making - Utilize detailed reports and analytics to make informed decisions.
+4. Improved user access control - Manage security and access with role-based permissions.

 ## E. Project Deliverables:
     1. Requirements